-Most interesting wonders of New Caledonia
+Most interesting landmarks of New Caledonia

 Below are listed the most amazing natural and man made landmarks of New Caledonia.

 - Bonhomme de Bourail – South Province.
 Enormous, amazing hoodoo – rock column at the sea.
 The hoodoo resembles a man with a hat.

 - Hienghène cliffs (Rocher de Lindéralique) – North Province.
 Beautiful, rugged limestone cliffs rising above the lush tropical vegetation and southern seas.
 Impressive is Lindéralique Cave.